-The capital requirement for KBC Group is not only determined by the ECB but also by decisions of the various local competent authorities in KBC’s core markets.
+The capital requirement for KBC Group is determined not only by the ECB, but also by the decisions taken by the various local competent authorities in KBC’s core markets.
 A number of authorities have decided to change the countercyclical capital buffers as follows:

-KBC will maintain its policy of holding a dynamic management buffer above the regulatory requirements, which reflects amongst other things our view regarding possible adverse economic conditions, possible upcoming new capital requirements and our position relative to our peers.
-KBC will also continue to focus on its strong fundamentals of a dynamic client-driven bank-insurance business model, a healthy risk profile, a robust liquidity position supported by a very solid and loyal customer deposit base in our core markets, and a comfortable solvency position that enables us to continue to increase lending to our clients and actively support the communities and economies in which we operate and further build on future proof digital transformation and customer solutions.’
+We will also continue to concentrate on our sound fundamentals of having a dynamic client-driven bank-insurance business model, a healthy risk profile, a robust liquidity position supported by a very solid and loyal customer deposit base in our core markets, and a comfortable solvency position that enables us to continue to increase lending to our clients and actively support the communities and economies in which we operate and further build on future proof digital transformation and customer solutions.’

-More details on the composition of the new capital requirements can be found in the brief presentation and table attached to this press release and published on www.kbc.com.
+More details on the composition of the new capital requirements can be found in the table attached to this press release and at www.kbc.com.